milomedia/tilix/impact.md

     labour and capital can help build teams, increase velocity and give direction.
 - template: content-block
   headline: Incubator
-  text: Tilix has close relationships with incubators in London and the South West
+  text: Tilix has close relationships with incubators in Sweden and the UK.
+As catalysts
-    of England.
-As catalysts for both regional and national economic development, these organisations play a key role in helping to solve the energy trilemma.
+    for both regional and national economic development, these organisations play a key role in helping to solve the energy trilemma.
 - template: content-block
   headline: Traditional instruments
   text: Mature organisations in the smart & clean energy category regularly offer
     bonds and shares.
 For example Ecotricity, Good Energy and Bristol Energy Coop.
-    Tilix has a rigorous fund management process for managing this asset class and is helping organisations in this space develop new propositions.
+    Tilix and associates have a rigorous process for managing this asset class and are helping organisations in this space develop new propositions.
 - template: content-block
   headline: Crowd funding
   text: |-
     Early stage businesses are raising finance on platforms like Kickstarter, Crowdcube and Seedrs.
 Tilix watches these platforms like a hawk and is continually evaluating opportunities.

-    We are particularly proud of the role Tilix played in helping Uniti EV raise circa €4M through two rounds.
-Campaigns that have perked our interest include Den Automation, Solar for Schools and PowerVault.
+    We are particularly proud of the role Tilix played in helping Uniti EV raise circa €5M through three rounds.
 - template: content-block
   headline: Microfinance
   text: Small scale social enterprises can leverage Tilix knowledge, technology, labour